Do you know what’s the biggest expense that you will incur in your lifetime?

 Health Savings Account (HSA) to the rescue

-This year, I decided to switch.
-This is because my employer appears to be in the process of getting rid of the 401(K) company match.
-I figured that since I am likely to spend a ton of money on health care when I get old anyway, why not max-out my HSA contributions first?
+I’ve been maxing it out ever since.
+I figured that since I am likely to spend a ton of money on health care when I get old anyway, why not max out my HSA contributions first?

 By maximizing the tax savings, I will, in effect, free up more resources for other expenditures like home renovations, vacations, and other fun stuff in retirement.

 Note that this plan is not for everyone.
 It is particularly beneficial for people who are savers and are in excellent health condition like me.

 With an HSA, you can contribute pre-tax money, just like a 401(K) or Canadian RRSP up to a pre-defined contribution limit.
 In 2020, the annual HSA contribution limit for individuals is $3,550 and $7,100 for families.

 You can then use the money saved in your HSA self-directed investment account to buy individual stocks, mutual funds or ETFs (much to your heart’s content) and your earnings will be tax-free as long as you use them for qualified expenses.

 There is also no Required Minimum Distribution— You are not forced to take money out of them, which can potentially bump you up to a higher tax bracket.